To ask the Prime Minister if he will make a statement on the Government’s implementation of the Lammy review.

 So can the Minister, for whom I have the greatest respect, clarify the position for us?
 Have the Government invented a new meaning for the word “implemented,” or does it still mean “giving effect to recommendations,” and will he be crystal-clear about which recommendations of the Lammy review are to be given effect, and when?

 I am grateful to the hon. and learned Lady, for whom I also have a great deal of respect.
-In December 2017, the Government response to the Lammy review said, at paragraph 8:
+In December 2017, the Government response to the Lammy review said, in paragraph 8:

 “We have…sought to mirror the pragmatic, ‘doable’ tone of the Review by setting out how we will address the underlying issues behind recommendations where there are real constraints that prevent us from following it to the letter.”

-The Lammy review was an important piece of work and it was also a wide-ranging one.
+The Lammy review was an important piece of work and it was also wide-ranging.
 As my hon.
 Friend knows, chapter 2 of the review deals with the Crown Prosecution Service.
 The right hon.
 Member for Tottenham (Mr Lammy) sensibly made some proposals for improvement within the CPS, but he also said this:

 “Other CJS institutions should learn lessons from the CPS, including openness to external scrutiny, systems of internal oversight, and an unusually diverse workforce within the wider CJS.”